neural-reckoning/new-project/README.md

 ## Paper writing

-TODO (outline below)

-* Use Overleaf or install TeX locally (or both!)
-* To use both, see [Overleaf Git integration](https://www.overleaf.com/learn/how-to/Git_integration).
+Using [Overleaf](https://www.overleaf.com) is probably in general the easiest way to work together on a paper.
+You can still use the latex files in the ``paper/`` directory of this repository to initialise your Overleaf document.

-* Advantage of local development is you can use Copilot to help with the writing.
+You can also install TeX locally (on Windows I recommend MiKTeX).
+"LaTeX Workshop" is an OK extension to vscode for working with LaTeX that will do things like rebuild each time you save and show the pdf in a panel, like Overleaf does.
+An advantage of local development is that you can use Copilot to help with the writing.

-* Supplementary materials in a separate file.
-* Generate diffs when responding to reviewer comments.
+You can also do both, see [Overleaf Git integration](https://www.overleaf.com/learn/how-to/Git_integration).

+Read through the ``paper.tex`` file and comments for good practices on writing LaTeX docs.

+A good way to organise the code is to have a separate ``supplementary.tex`` file for Supplmentary Materials because journals often ask for this.
+You can set up diffs by having a ``paper-old.tex`` and ``diff.tex`` file (useful for responding to reviews).

-* Use Zotero to track papers.
-Get BiBTeX by clicking a paper and pressing Ctrl-Shift-C to copy into clipboard, then paste that into ``.bib`` file.
+For the bibliography, I recommend using Zotero to track papers.
+You can get BiBTeX by clicking a paper in Zotero and pressing Ctrl-Shift-C to copy into clipboard, then paste that into the ``.bib`` file.